 Here on a stress test as shown by Dawid Does Tech Stuff, the Wraith Prism was having a higher amount of thermal than that of the AIO.
 In certain cases, the type of CPU chassis will also play a significant role in terms of proper airflow.
 However, the Wraith Prism does quite awesome when compared with the same range of Air Coolers like that of the Cooler Master 212.

-Therefore, having an AIO will definitely increase the overall room for you to play around with your CPU whether you are looking forward to overclocking it or even do longer gaming sessions.
+Therefore, having an AIO will definitely increase the overall room for you to play around with your CPU whether you are looking forward to overclocking it or even doing longer gaming sessions.

-Most of the Ryzen CPU coolers are coming with a price range of $50.
-Now the main thing will be the fact that are these coolers capable of providing the performance that is needed to keep things cool for the latest Zen 3 processor, and my best guess is that if you are going for heavy usages such as overclock or extensive gaming sessions then you will need to have a decent cooler.
-Nowadays most PC chassis features tempered glass side panels which limit the proper airflow that also adds up for the cause to get a better cooler for your processor.
+Most of the Ryzen CPU coolers are coming in a price range of $50.
+Now the main thing will be the fact that are these coolers capable of providing the performance that is needed to keep things cool for the latest Zen 3 processor, and my best guess is that if you are going for heavy usage such as overclock or extensive gaming sessions then you will need to have a decent cooler.
+Nowadays most PC chassis feature tempered glass side panels which limit the proper airflow that also adds up to the cause to get a better cooler for your processor.

 Therefore, if you are going for the Ryzen 9 5900X and the Ryzen 7 5800X then you need to think about the TDP which is 105W, and to keep things stable you need something other than that of the coolers mentioned above.
-There are many CPU coolers that come with a bit of extra pricing but will yield more performance when compared with that of the coolers from AMD.
+There are many CPU coolers that come with a bit of extra pricing but will yield more performance when compared to AMD coolers.

-If you are looking for the best option as a cooler that will help you with anything that you will be doing on your PC then it is strongly advisable to get some other cooler and it might cost you few extra bucks but that will be quite up to the par with that of your Processor.
+If you are looking for the best option as a cooler that will help you with anything that you will be doing on your PC then it is strongly advisable to get some other cooler, it might cost you a few extra bucks but that will be quite up to the par with that of your Processor.